jrosen48/prcr/README.md

 Two additional functions are in the works:

-1. `compare_clusters()` to compare fit indices across cluster solutions specified with varying parameters, such as different methods of centering or numbers of clusters
+1. `compare_clusters()` to compare fit indices across cluster solutions specified with varying parameters, such as different methods of centering or numbers of clusters.
-2. `cross_validate()` to perform split-half (or other types) of cross validation
+2. `cross_validate()` to perform split-half (or other types) of cross validation.